bradylove/jkl/README.md

 ## Why is it named jkl?

-No reason really other than it is short, quick and easy to type.
+No reason really other than it is quick and easy to type.

 ## Installation